wp-plugins/planso-forms/readme.txt

 8. Integrate your forms by inserting the generated shortcode anywhere within your site.

 == Changelog ==

+= 1.2.4 =
+* Added new option to allow labels to to be placed in line with fields

 = 1.2.3 =
 * Fixed an issue that could lead to unwanted output above form if no referer was detected